Bhagavad Gita: Asceticism, renunciation and ritualism

+Moksha – liberation

+The Bhagavad Gita accommodates dualistic and theistic aspects of moksha.
+The Gita, while including impersonal Nirguna Brahman as the goal, mainly revolves around the relationship between the Self and a personal God or Saguna Brahman.
+A synthesis of knowledge, devotion, and desireless action is offered by Krishna as a spectrum of choices to Arjuna; the same combination is suggested to the reader as a way to moksha.
+Christopher Chapple---a scholar focusing on Indian religions---in Winthrop Sargeant's translation of the Gita, states that "In the model presented by the Bhagavad Gita, every aspect of life is a way of salvation."

+Spiritual discipline

-The Gita teaches several spiritual paths – jnana, bhakti and karma – to the divine.
+The Gita treats three forms of spiritual discipline - jnana, bhakti and karma – to attain the divine.
 However, states Fowler, it "does not raise any of these to a status that excludes the others".
 The theme that unites these paths in the Gita is "inner renunciation" where one is unattached to personal rewards during one's spiritual journey.

-Karma yoga
+Karma yoga – selfless action

-The Gita teaches the path of Karma yoga in Chapter 3 and others.
+The Gita teaches the path of selfless action in Chapter 3 and others.
 It upholds the necessity of action.
 However, this action should "not simply follow spiritual injunctions", without any attachment to personal rewards or because of craving for fruits.
 The Gita teaches, according to Fowler, that the action should be undertaken after proper knowledge has been applied to gain a full perspective on "what the action should be".

 The concept of such detached action is also called Nishkama Karma, a term not used in the Gita but equivalent to other terms such as karma-phala-tyaga.
 This is where one determines what the right action ought to be and then acts while being detached to personal outcomes, to fruits, to success or failure.
 A karma yogi finds such work inherently fulfilling and satisfying.
 To a karma yogi, right work done well is a form of prayer, and karma yoga is the path of selfless action.

 According to Mahatma Gandhi, the object of the Gita is to show the way to attain self-realization, and this "can be achieved by selfless action, by desireless action; by renouncing fruits of action; by dedicating all activities to God, i.e., by surrendering oneself to Him, body and Self."
 Gandhi called the Gita "The Gospel of Selfless Action".
 According to Jonardon Ganeri, the premise of "disinterested action" is one of the important ethical concepts in the Gita.